UtrechtUniversity/icat-database-checker/README.md

 - Data objects with too few replicas (the default minimum is one replica)
 - Missing indexes

 The present version of the script is suitable for Postgresql databases.
-It is compatible with iRODS 4.2.x.
+It is compatible with iRODS 4.2.x and 4.3.x.

 # Requirements